rebeckss/hello-world/README.md

 # hello-world
 This is my first Repository

-I'm Rebeca learning something new today!
+I'm Rebeca, I am learning something new today!
+Github is cool and unique.